czm41k/company_info_crawler/README.md

 ## Requirements

 1. Internet access
-1/ Docker installed
+1. Docker installed

+## Run

+`pip3 install -r requirements.txt && python3 script.py`

-## Possible options
+### Possible options

 Use embeded helper in script to see posible options for parametrization.

-> Every option has it's default value, so script can be run jsut by `python3 script.py`
+> Every option has it's default value, so script can be run just by `python3 script.py`

 ## Run docker-compose by hand